What is Malicious Cryptocurrency Mining Malware?

 Read more

 Nowadays, most crypto mining scripts and executables mine Monero.
-This cryptocurrency has many advantages over the better-known bitcoin: it offers anonymous transactions and can be mined with regular CPUs and GPUs instead of expensive, specialized hardware.
+This cryptocurrency has many advantages over the better-known bitcoin: it offers anonymous transactions and can be mined with regular CPUs and GPUs instead of expensive, specialised hardware.

-How to recognise a cryptocurrency mining attack
+How to detect a crypto mining malware attack

 On Android devices, the computational load can even lead to “bloating” of the battery and in some cases physical damage to, or destruction of, the device.